 Label Description 1.
 Power The power light should turn solid green.
-If it does not, see "Checking Basic Router Functions" on page 28.
+If it does not, see "Checking Basic Router Functions" on page 25.
 2. Push 'N' Connect The WPS button/light will not be lit unless you push it to enable Push 'N' Connect (WPS) security.
 See "Using Push 'N' Connect (WPS) to Configure Your Wireless Network" on page 22.
+3. Wireless The wireless light should be lit after turning on the wireless router.